-- Install at least one smoke detector and CO monitor on each floor of your home. - Locate detectors away from the heating appliance and close to the sleeping areas. - Follow the detector's manufacturer's placement and installation instructions and maintain regularly. - Conveniently locate a Class A fire extinguisher to contend with small fires. - In the event of a hopper fire: - Evacuate the house immediately. - Notify fire department.
+- Install at least one smoke detector on each floor of vour home. - Install at least one carbon monoxide detector on each floor of your home. - Locate smoke detector away from the heating appliance and close to the sleeping areas. - Follow the smoke detector manufacturer's placement and installation instructions and maintain regularly. - Follow the carbon monoxide manufacturer's placement and installation instructions and maintain regularly. - Conveniently locate a Class A fire extinguisher to contend with small fires. - In the event of a hopper fire: - Evacuate the house immediately. - Notify fire department.